Racimmaker/Racimmaker/README.md

 - 👋 Hi, I’m @Racimmaker
 - 👀 I’m interested in Data analysis in R / Rstudio and SQL
 - 🌱 I’m currently learning Data analysis
-- 💞️ I’m looking to collaborate on different data analysis project
+- 💞️ I’m looking to collaborate on different data analysis projects
-- How to reach me
-- ⚡ Fun fact: ...

 <!---
 Racimmaker/Racimmaker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.